Steps of the eviction process in Wisconsin:

 5-Day Notice to Pay or Quit (Tenancy 1 Year or Less/Periodic Tenancy)

 If a tenant is late on paying rent (full or partial) in Wisconsin, the landlord can serve them a 5-Day Notice to Pay or Quit.
-This notice gives the tenant 5 calendar days to pay the entire remaining balance or vacate the premises.
+This notice gives the tenant 5 days to pay the entire remaining balance or vacate the premises.

 Note, the landlord has the option to give a 5-Day Notice to Pay or Quit or the landlord can provide a 14-Day Notice to Quit.